carolineporche1/DSC232-Vine-Analysis/README.md

 ## I. Introduction

-Amazon Vine is an invite-only review program where top contributors receive free products in exchange for writing reviews.
-Although marketed as neutral and unbiased, prior research suggests that incentives may affect the tone and content of these reviews.
+Amazon Vine is an invite-only review program that selects highest-quality contributors in Amazon’s review community to serve as Vine Voices.
+Vine Voices receive free items in exchange for writing reviews, a program that sellers use to boost visibility and credibility of products (Amazon.com, Inc., n.d.).
+While Amazon claims that Vine reviews “reflect [reviewers’] honest and unbiased opinions — positive, neutral, or negative,” previous research suggests that enrollment in such programs can change the semantics reviewers use, thereby influencing product reviews (Amazon.com, Inc., n.d.; Puranam & Cardie, 2014).

-This project investigates whether Vine reviews differ significantly from non-Vine reviews in:
-- Star rating distribution
-- Helpfulness scores
-- Sentiment polarity
-- Review length
+This study evaluates whether there is a significant difference between Vine and non-Vine reviews on product star ratings to assess the Vine program’s impact on review bias.

+We use data from the Amazon Customer Reviews Dataset from Kaggle, which contains over 6 million Amazon customer product reviews across multiple product categories over two decades.
+It offers detailed insights into customer experiences, product ratings, review text, helpfulness votes, and verified purchases (Rempel, n.d.).

+We seek to understand whether there is bias in Vine program reviews compared to non-Vine reviews.
+We hypothesize that Vine reviews are more likely to have higher ratings than non-Vine reviews.
+Using logistic regression, we aim to predict the star rating of products based on review text and length.

+By analyzing differences in product ratings between Vine and non-Vine reviews, this study assesses whether Amazon’s paid-review program introduces bias, offering critical insights into how incentivized reviews shape consumer perceptions and trust in online platforms.
+Results can assist consumers in making informed purchasing decisions and offer sellers a better understanding of how review programs influence brand perception and sales performance.

 We used data from the [Amazon US Customer Reviews Dataset](https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset), applying classification models (logistic regression, Naive Bayes, and Random Forest) to explore review bias.